IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 TensorFlow graph.
-At this point, one might create a Keras model leveraging [`tf.keras.layers.DenseFeatures`] and [`tf.keras.experimental.SequenceFeatures`] for constructing the input layer and then pass the data set to the `fit` function of the resulting model.
+At this point, one might create a Keras model leveraging [`tf.keras.layers.DenseFeatures`] and [`tf.keras.experimental.SequenceFeatures`] for constructing the input layer and then pass the data set to the `fit` function of the model.
 A [skeleton][model.py] for this part can be found in the repository.

 # Conclusion